 3) Stay in the city

-If you want one hot tip, watch the video below.
-I created this video on my very first trip to the Dominican Republic when I was scouting for a future retreat.
+For a peek at one of the hot spots, watch the video below.
+I created this video on my very first trip to the Dominican Republic when I was scouting for a future retreat, and it gives a great sense of the local vibe on a typical night of dancing in Santo Domingo.

-For all the wonderful details about the many, many places to dance in Santo Domingo, grab my dance map!
+For all the wonderful details about the many, many places to dance, grab my dance map!

 Africa is home to many rich and varied music and dance traditions.
 Artists around the world continue to innovate and expand upon these traditional styles.
 Modern-day dances in Africa have inspired the creativity of millions around the world.
 Check out some of the most influential dance styles inspiring creativity and joy.